The Whitney method of fundamental solutions with Lusin wavelets: Truncation and numerical results

 from which we obtain the formula

-In Figure~\ref{fig:x_entire_data_u}, we display the error of the WMFS for the same domain and boundary data as in Example~\ref{ex:smooth_data}, but for the corresponding potential $u_1$ instead of $f_1$.
+In Figure~\ref{fig:ABa}, we display the error of the WMFS for the same domain and boundary data as in Example~\ref{ex:smooth_data}, but for the corresponding potential $u_1$ instead of $f_1$.
 As the computed potential may differ from $u_1$ by a constant, we modify~\eqref{eq:u_formula_wmfs} by adding a constant chosen so that the average error in a $200 \times 200$ grid in the center of the domain in Figure~\ref{fig:ABa} vanishes.
-In Figure~\ref{fig:ABb}, we see that the $L_\infty(\Omega^+)$ error of the potential $u_1$ converges to approximately $10^{-14}$, which is roughly an order of magnitude lower than the $L_\infty(\Omega^+)$ error for $f_1$.
+The minimal $L_\infty(\Omega^+)$ error for the potential $u_1$ is attained with 148 source points and $M_0 = 5$, at which point the error is roughly $10^{-14}$.

 \end{example}